-Deputy Vice-Chancellor & Vice-President, Research and Innovation
+Deputy Vice-Chancellor & Vice-President, Research and Enterprise

 In developing this policy the University had regard to the provisions of section 40B(1)(b) of the Human Rights Act 2004 (ACT).